|

 to secure a new job.
 There's no need to make drastic changes--just

+tweak something and re-save it.
 Of course, one thing about resumes hasn't

 changed: spelling errors.
 Don't make any.